How to use Pumble in non-profit organizations

 Pumble is a popular application for communication among teammates, replacing countless calls and emails — but it can also assist in monitoring projects and creating workplace culture.

-The purpose of this business communication app is to completely replace email and in-person meetings in order to completely transform the way people work and improve cooperation.
-Pumble’s primary function, channels, are one of the features, as are:
+The purpose of this business communication app is to replace email and in-person meetings in order to completely transform the way people work and improve cooperation.

-Channels are areas to keep all communication regarding a certain topic in one place, rather than several emails in different inboxes.
+Channels are spaces where you can keep all communication regarding a certain topic in one place, instead of them being scattered in several emails in different inboxes.
 Channel names are functional and begin with a “#” sign.
-For example, there is a #general channel for everyone in the organization, as well as maybe an #announcements-only or #internal-comms channel.

-Channels can be public or private, allowing management topics such as #new-hires to remain hidden.
 During conversations, you can use “@” to draw the attention of a teammate to an issue.
 Channels allow for customized, continuous group communication — without any distractions.

 Why is Pumble better than email?

-How many times have you wasted time looking for that one attachment in that one email, just to discover that you deleted it?
-Instead, you might use Pumble’s search feature or look at the pinned posts of a channel dedicated to that theme.
+How often do you waste your time looking for that one attachment from that one email, just to discover that you deleted it?
+To avoid this nuisance, you might use Pumble’s search feature or look at the pinned posts in a channel dedicated to the topic that interests you.

-How often are you distracted by a colleague or numerous emails coming and pinging at the same time?
-Instead, just set your status to “away” and respond to your teammate’s question in the relevant channel when you are ready.
+How frequently are you distracted by numerous emails pinging at the same time?
+Instead, Pumble allows you to set your status to “away” and respond to your teammates’ questions in the relevant channel whenever you are ready.

-Pumble is better than email since it was designed with productivity in mind and because the features are simple and intuitive.
-Efficiency and productivity are crucial in making the most of limited resources for a non-profit organization.
+Pumble is better than email since it was designed with productivity in mind.
+Its features are simple and intuitive.

 How can non-profit organizations benefit from Pumble?